npope/home-assistant-crestron-component/README.md

     device_class: power
 ```

-Use this for any digital join in the control system that you would like to represent as a binary sensor (on/off) in Home Assistant.
 - _name_: The entity id will be derived from this string (lower-cased with _ for spaces).
 The friendly name will be set to this string.
 - _is_on_join_: digital feedback (read-only) join to represent as a binary sensor in Home Assistant
 - _device_class_: any device class [supported by the binary_sensor](https://www.home-assistant.io/integrations/binary_sensor/) integration.
 This mostly affects how the value will be expressed in various UIs.

 ### Sensor

+This can represent any read-only analog signal on the control system.
+I typically comment out the "in" signals on the XSIG symbol to keep the "in" and "out" signals lined up.
+Remember that an analog join on the control system is a 16-bit value that can range from 0-65535.
+So for many symbol types (especially those representing a brightness or percent) you will need to make use of the `divisor:` parameter.

+Example divisors:
+ - For sensors that return 10ths of a degree: 10
+ - For joins that represent a percent: 655.35 (to convert the 1-65535 range to 1-100)

 ```yaml
 sensor: